silverstripe/injector.js/README.md

 # React Injector

+**This library should not no be used for new projects as it is essentially unmaintaied.
+You should instead simply use [lib/Injector](https://github.com/silverstripe/silverstripe-admin/blob/3/client/src/lib/Injector.js) in [silverstripe/admin](https://github.com/silverstripe/silverstripe-admin) instead.**

+**This library is still used by the CMS 5 version of [silverstripe/mfa](https://github.com/silverstripe/silverstripe-mfa).
+This repository should be archived when CMS goes EOL.**

 A library for sharing and extending components between multiple compiled JS bundles.

-__CAUTION:__ This is an extremely early alpha release.
-Functionality is not guaranteed, and APIs may change at any time.

 ### Requirements